fcarvalhopacheco/whots17-data-report/docs/source/5_section.md

 are shown in {numref}`table-14`.
 These values turned out to be insignificant ( not higher than 0.002 °C) for all sensors.
-Comparisons between the MicroCAT and CTD data from casts conducted near the mooring during HOT cruises confirmed that the rest of the moored instruments' temperature drift was insignificant.
+Comparisons between the MicroCAT and CTD data from casts conducted near the mooring during HOT cruises confirmed that the rest of the moored instruments temperature drift was insignificant.
 The two MicroCATs (SN 11380 and SN 11381) deployed near the bottom were drift corrected. {numref}`figure5.7` (upper panel) shows the temperature differences between both instruments before and after the correction.
 After the correction,